 Menopause and its impact

 The average age for menopause is 52, but peri-menopause can start 12-14 years earlier, bringing with it many of the same symptoms.
-Peri- and menopausal women are often unsure of what to expect or how to manage these symptoms, while post-menopausal women can struggle with the after-effects.
+Women are often unsure of what to expect or how to manage these symptoms, while post-menopausal women can struggle with the after-effects.

 Responsible employers are now recognising this impact and are benefiting from Tanya Wyatt’s workshops for positive impacts on health, wellbeing and productivity in the workplace.

-To optimise the health of your female colleagues, Tanya Wyatt’s proven programmes share the science behind managing these symptoms effectively and for the long-term.
-Enhanced mental clarity, stable moods, increased energy, and improved resilience to stress are some of the many benefits our Menopause @Work programme offers.
+To support the wellbeing of your female colleagues, my proven Menopause @ Work programme shares the science behind effectively managing these symptoms for the long-term.
+This results in enhanced mental clarity, stable moods, increased energy, and improved resilience to stress – just a few of the many benefits this programme offers.

-Tanya Wyatt’s established Menopause @Work programme comprises modules based on key health issues adapted to your organisation’s needs.
-These topics are underpinned by Tanya’s three pillars of health – movement, nourishment and mindset – to ensure a holistic and comprehensive approach to workplace wellbeing.
+My established Menopause @ Work programme comprises modules tailored to address key health issues specific to your organisation’s needs.
+These topics are based on my three pillars of health – movement, nourishment, and mindset – ensuring a holistic and comprehensive approach to workplace wellbeing.

-Our online and in-person workshops include concise, science-based assessments, education and solutions based on our experience with thousands of women over the past 30 years.
+Online and in person workshops feature concise, science-based assessments, education, and solutions, all grounded in my experience of working with thousands of women over the past 30+ years.